Antonia De Meo: United Nations career

 Antonia De Meo commenced her United Nations career at the United Nations Office for Project Services (UNOPS) in Iraq, Jordan, and Palestine, where she worked from 2009 to 2011.
 From 2011 to 2014, she held senior management positions with the United Nations Children’s Fund (UNICEF) in Sri Lanka and Sudan.

 From 2014 to 2017, Antonia De Meo served as the Chief of Staff of the United Nations Relief and Works Agency for Palestine Refugees (UNRWA), which is the largest UN agency.
 From 2018 to 2020, she held dual positions as the Chief of the Human Rights, Transitional Justice and Rule of Law Service at the United Nations Support Mission in Libya (UNSMIL) and Representative of the Office of the High Commissioner for Human Rights (OHCHR) in Libya.

 Director at UNICRI

 On 1 July 2020, Antonia De Meo was appointed the Director of the United Nations Interregional Crime and Justice Research Institute by Secretary-General António Guterres.
 She was preceded by Bettina Tucci Bartsiotas.

+UNICRI is one of the six autonomous UN research and training institutes and the only one focused on criminal justice and crime prevention.
+Established in 1968, its Statute sets a broad mandate in the fields of justice, crime prevention, and rule of law.
+This includes formulating research on emerging threats, developing policies on crime prevention, and implementing programmes in specialized fields of crime, justice, and security.

+Some notable milestones have been recorded under Ms. De Meo’s leadership.

+On 7 June 2023, the United Nations Economic and Social Council (ECOSOC) passed a landmark resolution that acknowledges the role of UNICRI as a valuable component of the UN system and contributor to the realization of the 2030 Agenda for Sustainable Development.
+This was the first such resolution from an institutional level on the work of UNICRI since UNICRI was established.

+On 15 February 2023, UNICRI, with the support of the Permanent Mission of Italy, launched its new Strategic Programme Framework (SPF) 2023 – 2026, which lays the foundation for its work over the next four years.

+The Framework considers the rapidly changing global criminal landscape.
+Criminal networks, alliances, and economies are adapting in sophisticated, transnational, and interconnected ways that allow the expansion of their reach, influence, profit, and impact, while distinct threats are converging and providing new opportunities for criminal enterprises and exploitation to flourish.